wagerfield/vue-fela/readme.md

 `metaTagId` | `String` | `hid` | Vue Meta `tagIDKeyName` option<br>This is [configured to work with Nuxt][nuxt-meta] by default
 `metaKeyName` | `String` | `head` | Vue Meta `keyName` option<br>This is [configured to work with Nuxt][nuxt-meta] by default

+An example using Vue Meta's default values while disabling SSR can be seen below:

 ```vue
 <template>
   <fela